-If you are familiar with Docker containers, Apptainer containers (formerly known as Singularity) are essentially the same thing, but are better suited for multi-user systems such as CSC's supercomputers.
+If you are familiar with Docker containers, Singularity containers are essentially the same thing, but are better suited for multi-user systems such as CSC's supercomputers.
 Containers provide an isolated software environment for each application, which makes it easier to install complex applications.
 On shared file systems, such as those used on CSC's supercomputers, launch times can also be much shorter for containers compared to alternatives such as conda.

-Unless otherwise specified in the application-specific documentation, all CSC's Apptainer-based applications can be easily used with the
+Unless otherwise specified in the application-specific documentation, all CSC's Singularity-based applications can be easily used with the

 R, have also been wrapped to make the user experience seamless.
 See the individual application documentation pages for details.

-When you load a container-based module it sets appropriate values to the
+When you load a Singularity-based module it sets appropriate values to the

 SING_FLAGS shell environment variables which are used by

-apptainer_wrapper to set all the appropriate options automatically for running Apptainer.
+singularity_wrapper to set all the appropriate options automatically for running Singularity.

 The typical way to run something using the activated container is as follows: